-- Gathers, synthesizes, and analyzes background information relevant to theme strategy and the development of individual programs.
+- Gather, synthesize, and analyze background information relevant to organizational strategy and the development of programs.

-- Assists theme members in program and project development and monitoring, as assigned by the theme.
+- Assist in program and project development and monitoring, as assigned by the supervisor.

 Learning and Dissemination:

-- Works with staff and consultants to assess, evaluate, and disseminate results of programs and projects.
-Works with staff to develop measures of impact for major programs and activities.
+- Work with leadership, staff, and consultants to assess, evaluate, and disseminate results of projects and processes.

-- Responsible for understanding, implementing, and following the grantmaking processes and policies of RWJF.
+- Understand, implement, and follow the grantmaking processes and policies of the Foundation.

-- Represents the Foundation publicly regarding program and theme direction, program funding and grantmaking results.
-Responds to public inquiries about the theme and the application process.
+- Represent the Foundation publicly regarding program and organizational direction, program funding, and grantmaking results.

 Foundation and Field Contributions:

-- Develops general background information for theme on major literature, field direction and stakeholders.
+- Develop background information for the unit and organization on major literature, field direction, and contributors.

-- Attends outside meetings and conferences for the theme, at the discretion of the theme, and prepares trip reports.
+- Attends outside meetings and conferences for the unit and organization, at the discretion of the supervisor, and prepares trip reports to share learning.

-- Two (2) years of related work experience in health or health care related field, preferably in the non-profit or government sector; experience with or knowledge of philanthropy desirable.
+- Two (2) years of related work experience in health or health care, nonprofit or government sector; experience with or knowledge of philanthropy desirable.

-- Strong project and people management skills, including demonstrated ability to think independently, to be flexible and to juggle multiple priorities for multiple managers, and to be tolerant of ambiguity and differences in grant making approaches.
+- Project and people management skills, including demonstrated ability to think independently, to be flexible, and to juggle multiple priorities for multiple managers, and to be tolerant of ambiguity and differences in grant making approaches.

-- Personally motivated to support the Foundation’s mission and goals; creative, flexible; able to work independently and in teams to think imaginatively about opportunities, to create and respond to novel and innovative approaches to addressing an issue, and to inspire others to work toward achieving theme goals.
+- Motivated to support the Foundation’s mission and goals; creative, flexible; able to work independently and in a team, highly collaborative environment; to think imaginatively about opportunities; to create and respond to novel and innovative approaches to addressing an issue; to inspire others to work toward achieving team goals.

-- Excellent interpersonal skills; collegial, energetic; able to develop trusted and positive relationships with colleagues, grantees, consultants, external funders, and others who contribute to program development and management.
+- Interpersonal skills: collegial, energetic; able to develop productive relationships with colleagues, grantees, consultants, external funders, and others who contribute to program development and management.

-- Good judgment; self-aware and mature.
-Ability to make decisions, justifies recommendations, responsive and clear.
+- Good judgment; able to make decisions; justify recommendations; and is responsive and clear.